 - U.S. citizen or permanent resident

-- Application submitted to, enrollment in, or acceptance for enrollment in a Georgia Tech or Georgia State degree program with study of a modern foreign language and global, international, or area studies, or international aspects of professional or other fields of study.
+- Application submitted to, enrollment in, or acceptance for enrollment in a Georgia Tech or Georgia State University degree program

-- Undergraduates must pursue study of a language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
+- Undergraduates must pursue study of an eligible language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Korean, Persian/Farsi, Portuguese, Russian, and Swahili.
 French, German and Spanish are NOT eligible languages for undergraduates.

-- Graduate students may pursue language study at the introductory level ONLY IF they already have advanced-level proficiency in another language related to their area of study or research and studying a second language is relevant to the student’s studies and potential future career.
-This should be explained clearly in the statement of purpose.Graduate students are also eligible to apply to study French, German or Spanish but preference will be given for intermediate or advanced-level study in less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
+- Graduate students may pursue language study at the introductory level ONLY IF they have already achieved advanced-level proficiency in another language related to their area of study or research and if studying an additional language is relevant to their studies and potential future career.
+This should be explained clearly in the statement of purpose.Graduate students are also eligible to apply to study advanced-level French, German or Spanish, but preference will be given for intermediate or advanced-level study in less commonly taught languages of Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Korean, Persian/Farsi, Portuguese, Russian, and Swahili.

-Undergraduates: living stipend of $5,000, up to $10,000 towards tuition and mandatory fees, and out-of-state students receive an out-of-state tuition waiver at Georgia Tech.
+Academic Year Graduate Fellowships include a living stipend of $20,000 and up to $18,000 towards tuition and mandatory fees.
+Out-of-state students receive an out-of-state tuition waiver at Georgia Tech.

-Graduates: living stipend of $15,000, up to $18,000 towards tuition and mandatory fees, and out-of-state students receive an out-of-state tuition waiver at Georgia Tech.
+Academic Year Undergraduate Fellowships include a living stipend of $5,000 and up to $10,000 towards tuition and mandatory fees.
+Out-of-state students receive an out-of-state tuition waiver at Georgia Tech.

 Application Process & Checklist

-If you are applying for a Summer Fellowship, you need the program information (name, length, hours of instruction, and website address) of the summer program you propose to attend.
+- If you are applying for a Summer Fellowship, you will need to provide the program information (name, length, hours of instruction, and website address) of the summer program you propose to attend.
 This is for planning purposes only.
 You may choose a different program at a later time if needed.

-Incoming graduate student applicants must apply for admission to an academic department in addition to the FLAS Fellowship.
+- Incoming graduate student applicants must apply for admission to an academic department.
+FLAS Fellowships are contingent upon admittance into a graduate program.

 When your contacts have agreed to write you a recommendation letter, please provide them with the instructions below.
 It is your responsibility to contact your references, provide them with the instructions, follow up with them, and make sure that they submit your recommendation letters by the deadline.

 The FLAS Fellowship recommendation letter should be 1-2 pages in length and should be written by a teacher, advisor, or employer who can comment on the applicant's academic potential.
 One letter should come from a language instructor.
-The others do not need to directly comment on the applicant's language skills.
-Rather, they should be broad evaluations of the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
-All recommendation letters must be submitted using the FLAS Recommendations Letter Link by 11:59 p.m.
-EST on January 3, 2020.
+Additional letters do not need to directly comment on the applicant's language skills.
+Rather, the writer should describe the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
+All recommendation letters must be submitted using the FLAS Recommendation Letter Submission Link.

 The FLAS Fellowship program is authorized under Title VI of the Higher Education Act and is administered by the U.S. Department of Education.